I am fortunate enough to pursue my two passions together: scuba diving and photography through the art of underwater photography.

 I had the opportunity to dive all around the globe with my camera, and have been lucky enough to learn throughout my travels and capture amazing marine life from various parts of the world.

 As I am in the water most of the time, I know that missing a single dive can mean that you lose the perfect shot.
 From my expeditions, I have learned many things that I will share with you.

-The most important thing is to shoot at wide angles, as the viewer love it because it gives them the feel of being in the water themselves.
-The big sweeping images merely remind them that how tiny they are.
+The most important thing is to shoot at wide angles, as the viewer loves it because it gives them the feel of being in the water themselves.
+The big sweeping images merely remind them of how tiny they are.

-It’s true that underwater photography comes with many challenges especially when it comes to wide-angle photography as there is a lot of movement needed to capture a great shot- but in the end, it is all worth it.
+Underwater photography indeed comes with many challenges, especially when it comes to wide-angle photography as there is a lot of movement needed to capture a great shot- but in the end, it is all worth it.
 When the results come together, you can feel the ocean, and the payoff is breathtaking.

 Here are a few insights from my experience as an underwater photographer:

 Underwater photography is an art of taking photographs while below water.
 It is mostly done with scuba diving but can be conducted while snorkeling, diving on surface supply, swimming, from an underwater vehicle or submersible, and cameras lowered from above.

 Underwater photography can also be called a form or method for recording and capturing data.
 For useful underwater imaging, you require specialized equipment – see on eBay – and need to follow prescribed techniques.